 Access to restricted documents on the SIOFA website is to be granted only to registered meeting participants (to a CP or a PFE and to a CP or a PFE official contact), and to officially registered SIOFA Observers.
 Restricted documents are not to be shared in any form, as per the confidentiality agreement of all SIOFA meetings.
 If a non-registered Observer or external scientist wishes to have access to a restricted document, he/she should make a request to the Secretariat, justify his/her need and fill in a Confidentiality Agreement (see Annex C).
 The Secretariat will then contact the relevant CCPs to obtain their consent prior to any transmission of documents.

-Access to confidential documents on the SIOFA website is to be granted only to HoDs.
+Access to confidential documents on the SIOFA website is to be granted only to HoDs, or to members invited to specific closed sessions as per Rule 20 of the SIOFA Rules of Procedure.
 No exceptions are foreseen.

 Revisions of SC documents